 How the badge works

-- Take at least four courses on Education @USGBC designated as part of a knowledge-based badge suite.
+- Take at least four courses as an individual on Education @USGBC designated as part of a knowledge-based badge suite.
 At least two of those courses must be above the basic level.
+Pass all the associated quizzes.

 - Earn the badge.
 While the courses qualifying for a certain badge might change over time, the badge does not expire.